Electoral history of Joe Biden: Withdrawal

-Following his performance in the first 2024 presidential debate, Democrats such as then-Senate majority leader Chuck Schumer and former Speaker of the House Nancy Pelosi called for Biden to exit the race.
-On July 21, 2024, Biden withdrew his candidacy and endorsed Vice President Kamala Harris.
-Her campaign was ultimately unsuccessful and she lost the election to Donald Trump.
+Following his poor performance in the first 2024 presidential debate, Democrats such as then-Senate majority leader Chuck Schumer and former Speaker of the House Nancy Pelosi called for Biden to exit the race.
+On July 21, 2024, Biden ultimately withdrew from the race and immediately endorsed Vice President Kamala Harris to replace him in his place as the party's presidential nominee.
+Her campaign was ultimately unsuccessful and she lost the general election to Donald Trump.